Cardiovascular Disease Fellowship

 Please direct questions to Ana Martin.

-The post-graduate fellowship in Cardiac Amyloidosis is directed to the goal of educating and producing subspecialists who will become proficient and competent in the care of patients suffering from amyloid cardiomyopathy, develop a deep understanding of the pathophysiology and literature that inform our treatment, and participate in clinical and/or basic research to help further the communal knowledge of cardiac amyloidosis.
-In addition, these core competencies, individuals will also learn about and become expert in, strain echocardiography, 3-D echocardiography, contrast echocardiography, myocardial perfusion studies, technetium pyrophosphate imaging, cardiac MRI, and PET-MRI.
+This advanced fellowship in structural heart disease aims to educate and produce subspecialists who will become proficient and competent in the care of patients suffering from complex valvular heart diseases, develop a deep understanding of the pathophysiology and literature that inform our treatment, and participate in clinical and/or basic research to help further the communal knowledge of complex valvular heart diseases.

 We have filled our positions for AY 2024-2025.